DATOS-Principales nominaciones a los premios Emmy 2020

-17 sep (Reuters) - La entrega anual de los premios Emmy, que celebra lo mejor de la televisión, será realizada el domingo en una ceremonia virtual conducida por Jimmy Kimmel desde Los Ángeles.
+20 sep (Reuters) - La entrega anual de los premios Emmy, que celebra lo mejor de la televisión, será realizada el domingo por la noche en una ceremonia virtual conducida por Jimmy Kimmel desde Los Ángeles.

 A continuación, una lista de los nominados en las principales categorías: